IS2AI/IMUWiFine/README.md

 # Setup and Requirements

-Our models are developed using the Pytorch framework, please be sure to install the framework from https://pytorch.org/
+Our models are developed using the Pytorch framework, please be sure to install the framework from official [Pytorch](https://pytorch.org/) page.

 # Downloading the Dataset

-The dataset can be downloaded from issai.nu.edu.kz/imuwifine.
+The dataset can be downloaded from [ISSAI](https://issai.nu.edu.kz/imuwifine).
 The dataset consists of `train`, `test` and `validation` folders.
 The path to the downloaded folders should be specified in `train.py`

 ```python
   train_data_path = 'path to train folder'